 4. Rein in electronics and evening stimuli

-TV, tablets, computer, phones, excited conversation - which of these helps you drift off?
+TV, tablets, computer, phones, exciting conversations – which of these helps you drift off?
 If you guessed none of the above, then you’d be correct.
 The blue light from electronics screams DAYLIGHT to your eyeballs and brain.
 Turning electronics off two hours before bed is ideal.
 In addition to the light, think about the tones of the conversations you’re watching as well as the other sounds and visual imagery.
 These can jar you into an awake state.
 We know, the struggle is real to resist another episode on Netflix but your circadian rhythm will thank you for it.

 5. Set a “bedtime”

-Yeah, we’re adults, and we thought part of the fun of adulthood was getting to make decisions about life - like when we go to bed.
+Yeah, we’re adults, and we thought part of the fun of adulthood was getting to make decisions about life – like when we go to bed.
 But your body loves consistency.
 Health coaches suggest 10 pm-6 am as the ideal 8-hour window.
 If that seems out of sync with your lifestyle, try to get as close to it as possible.
 Regardless of what hour you choose as your bedtime, it’s the consistency that matters.
 Think of it this way- letting your body know when to expect sleep can work wonders in actually falling asleep.
+Try adding essential oils to your humidifier to trigger your mind to that rivals any spa day.